Welcome

 Theme

 The textbook, A Concise Survey of Western Civilization: Supremacies and Diversities throughout History uses interweaving themes to help to clarify the complexity of history: “supremacies and diversities.”
 The term “supremacies” focuses on the use of power to dominate societies, ranging from warfare to ideologies.
 Supremacy seeks stability, order, and amalgamation.
-In contrast, “diversities” encompasses the creative impulse that creates new ideas, as well as people’s efforts to define themselves as “different.”
+In contrast, “diversities” encompasses the creative impulse that generates new ideas, as well as people’s efforts to define themselves as “different.”
 Diversity creates change, options, and divisions.
 The interaction of these trends help explain change in history.

 Questions to keep in mind for “Supremacies:”